 Most insurance companies require pre-authorization for an MRI exam.
 This means that your physician must call your insurance company in advance and obtain authorization number to assure that they will pay for the test.
 For specific information about insurance coverage or for payment questions, please contact your insurance company directly.

 What happens during the procedure?

 During the MRI exam, you will be lying on a firm table.
 The technologist will position you on the table and then move the table to the center of the MRI machine.
 The inside of the machine is like a giant tunnel that is well lit and open on each end.
 The MRI makes a loud knocking noise while we take the image.
 This will last from a few seconds to a few minutes at a time and it is important that you remain perfectly still while the images are being recorded.
 However, you will be able to relax between imaging sequences.
-For your comfort, you will be given ear plugs or ear phones to listen to music during the exam.
+For your comfort, you may be given ear plugs.
 Some patients find it uncomfortable to remain still during MR imaging.
 Others experience a sense of being closed-in (claustrophobia).
 Therefore, sedation can be arranged for those patients who anticipate anxiety, but fewer than one in 20 require it.
 It is normal for the area of your body being imaged to feel slightly warm, but if it bothers you, notify the radiologist or technologist.
 The test takes approximately one hour.
 When the test is finished, you are free to go.
-The Radiologist will interpret the pictures and send a report to your physician.
+The radiologist will interpret the pictures and send a report to your physician.

 Does the MRI exam require any needle sticks or injections?